KeremTurgutlu/syrian_crisis/index.md

 visualizing data in order to better understand the patterns behind it.

 ### Questions Yet to be Answered:

+Click to find visual insights by exploring interactive plots

 - [How is immigration from Syria since 2011 ?](pages/where.html)
 - How this is related with events in the area and actions of the countries of interest.